 There is a lot of misinformation about the benefits of coconut oil; this article clarifies a few of the myths surrounding coconut oil for dogs.

 I saw a graphic on Instagram the other day that questioned the benefits of coconut oil.
-This excited me because MCT and coconut oil are a daily part of life and my life with dogs.
+This excited me because MCT and coconut oil are a daily part of life, as well as my life with dogs.
 This graphic inspired me to dive deeper into the benefits of coconut oil for new information because I want to do my best for my dogs.

 What is Coconut Oil?